How a Bluetooth Sticker Makes it Easy to Track Anything

 Innovations in Bluetooth sticker technology promise to increase the ways they can be used.
 Wiliot is a technology provider offering IoT Pixels, an innovative take on Bluetooth stickers.
 The devices come in two forms, a postage stamp-sized model with no battery that powers itself by harvesting radio waves and has few limits to its longevity.
 A slightly larger, higher priced battery-powered device that is smaller than a credit card that lasts for years.

-Both types of IoT Pixel are delivered in reels of stickers for easy application to all types of items.
+Both types of IoT Pixels are delivered in reels of stickers for easy application to all types of items.
 They have a range of 10 meters and provide security and data confidentiality with 128-bit AES encryption.
 The devices are compliant with the latest Bluetooth Core 5.x specifications.
 Wiliot Pixels work with the Wiliot cloud to transform sensory data into actionable insights that can be used to optimize business supply chains.